Tel Ira

 Tel Ira is an archaeological site in the Negev (Israel), overlooking the Beer Sheva valley.
-It was occupied in the Early Bronze III, Iron II, Person, Hellenistic, Early Roman, Byzantine and Early Arab periods.
+It was occupied in the Early Bronze III, Iron II, Persian, Hellenistic, Early Roman, Byzantine and Early Arab periods.
 It was first occupied in the 27th century BC.
 Its ancient/biblical name is unknown.

 Location

 Tel Ira lies between Beershaba and Tel Arad in the Negev.
 It is located on a strategic plateau overlooking the Beer Sheva valley.
 The site is six-acres large.

 History

 Early Bronze III (Stratum IX)

 The earliest attested layer at Tel Ira dates to the 27th century BC.

 Iron II (Stratum VIII - Iron IIA-B, Stratum VI-VII - Iron IC)

 In the late 8th or early 7th century BC, Tel Ira had a city wall 1.6-1.8 m thick.
 It also had a six-chambered gate and two towers, similar to those found at Gezer, Megiddo and Hazor.

 Tel Ira became part of a series of Judahite fortifications against eastern incursions from the Arab desert tribes and Edom.
 Edomite pottery is found at several sites in the eastern Negev suggesting they gained control over trade routes as Jerusalem fell to the Assyrians in 701 BC.